dsansthedsans/Dumpgame/README.md

 <h1 align="center">Dumpgame</h1>
 <h3 align="center"><strong>An open-source UNDERTALE fangame created in Brazil by dsans and migel8022</strong></h3>

-In November 14, 2021, I opened GameMaker for the first time, made a new project called "dump game" and started the almost four-year long development of Dumpgame.
-I had never made a game before, had no programming knowledge and hadn't planned absolutely anything.
+In November 14, 2021, I opened GameMaker for the first time, made a new project called "dump game" (as in "dumpster video game") and started the almost four-year long development of Dumpgame.
+I had never made a game before, had no programming knowledge and I hadn't planned literally anything.

 <p>Dumpgame started in November 2021 but ended in December 2024, leaving the project unfinished.
 An update with almost a year worth of new content since the latest release was lost.
 fuck you